oxcsml/kerpy/README.md

 python code framework for kernel methods in hypothesis testing. some code on kernel computation was adapted from https://github.com/karlnapf/kameleon-mcmc

-To setup run in terminal:
+To set up as a package run in terminal:

 ``python setup.py develop``